KnownStormChaser/master-weather-model-list/models/nwp_models/global/france/arpege-global.md

 - **`CAPE_INS` has no resolvable level type** — ecCodes reports `typeOfLevel = unknown` while the field decodes normally otherwise.
 - **`iews` and `inss`** carry ecCodes names beginning "Instantaneous … turbulent surface stress" but are encoded with `stepType = accum`.
 They are **time-integrated** stresses (N m⁻² s), not instantaneous values; the shortName is misleading.
 - **The constant-fields file is encoded unlike the data it accompanies**: `constant-glob025.grib2` uses `tablesVersion = 32` and `grid_second_order` packing, against `tablesVersion = 15` and `grid_ccsds` in the operational packages.
 It also carries `generatingProcessIdentifier = 255` and `typeOfGeneratingProcess = 0`.

+### Documentation defects
+`description-paquets-modele-arpege.pdf` (version 02/01/2024) is the only official parameter listing, and it has drifted from the live data.
+Verified discrepancies affecting this grid:

+- **The stated GLOB025 bounds are wrong.** The PDF gives the grid as "GLOB025 0.25 dg ( 53N 38N 8W 12E )" — a box over France — for what is a global product.
+Live files are 90°N–90°S, 0–359.75°E.
+- **The IP4 vorticity level counts are swapped between the two grids.** The PDF gives `TA`/`TB` (`absv`/`vo`) as 4 levels (300, 500, 700, 850 hPa) for GLOB025 and 26 levels (50–1000 hPa) for EURAT01.
+The live files are the exact reverse: **26 levels at 0.25°, 4 levels at 0.1°.**
+- **The 0.7 PVU surface is undocumented.** The PDF lists `u`, `v`, `z` on two `ISO_TP` surfaces (2000 and 1500).
+The 0.25° files carry **three** — 700, 1500 and 2000 (0.7, 1.5 and 2.0 PVU).
+- **SP3 is absent from the PDF entirely**, for both grids.
+All 26 of its parameter/level-type/step-type combinations — including the aviation diagnostics, soil fields and synthetic satellite channels — are undocumented.
+- **The step-dependent level truncation is undocumented.** The PDF describes IP1 and IP2 as "34 niveaux (1 à 1000 hPa)" with no mention that the ten levels above 100 hPa appear only at 3-hourly steps.

+The PDF is correct on the range groups, the cadence (hourly to 48 h, 3-hourly from 51 h), the packing format, and the HP and IP1/IP2/IP3 parameter lists.

 ### Access channels that no longer work
 - **`object.data.gouv.fr/meteofrance-pnt/…` is dead.** The host still resolves and still recognises the `meteofrance-pnt` bucket name, but every key returns `NoSuchKey`.
 This URL pattern appears in a good deal of third-party documentation and tooling; use the OVH endpoint above instead.